Beating Winter Bugs via Good Hygiene

 Is It Too Late for Prevention?
 Let Prime Urgent Care Help

 We recommend getting a flu shot just prior to flu season.
-Prime Urgent Care in Pearland can provide treatment to ease symptoms of influenza, colds and their complications.
-Our Pearland facility offers professional medical services for adults and children aged three months and older, and you don’t even need to make an appointment.
-Visit us online to learn how we can help you survive winter bugs and feel better quickly.
+Prime Urgent Care in Pearland can provide treatment to ease symptoms of influenza, colds, and their complications.
+Prime Urgent Care centers in Pearland, Missouri City, and Sugar Land can provide treatment to ease the symptoms of influenza, colds, and their complications.
+Our facilities offer professional medical services for adults and children aged three months and older, and you don’t even need to make an appointment.